napari/island-dispatch/source/blog/napari-xarray.md

 ```

 Having napari leverage the Xarray metadata will not only improve the experience of napari users but also provide Xarray users with a polished interactive visualization tool.

+There is progress toward thiss already.
+Some of the most successful plugins for napari are [napari-aicsimageio](https://github.com/AllenCellModeling/napari-aicsimageio) which is built on top of [aicsimageio](https://github.com/AllenCellModeling/aicsimageio) and its successor [bioio](https://bioio-devs.github.io/bioio/OVERVIEW.html), which use xarray to manage their data and metadata.

 ```{raw} html
 <div style="text-align: center;">